How to Get More Activity and Engagement From Classroom Lectures

 Looking Backward, Looking Forward–Partners review the lecture and then make one or two connections to previous material explaining how these concepts fit with that knowledge.
 Students then “look forward.”
 This can be by making connections to the real world, connections to another class, predictions about what could happen next, or an explanation of how this could or does impact something else.

-Why It Works: This exercise expands their thinking and ensures that they build connections and build upon the material you have provided.
+Why It Works: This exercise expands their thinking and asks that they build connections and build upon the material you have provided.
 It works best when there will not be many questions about the content of the lecture.

-3, 2, 1–Conclusions, Connections, Questions–Students work together to come up with three conclusions they can draw from the notes, two connections they can make to the content, and one question that they have.
+3, 2, 1–Conclusions, Connections, Questions–Students work together to come up with three conclusions they can draw from the notes, two connections they can make to the content and one question that they have.

 Access the FREE Mid-Year Classroom Management Guide